 Elf Page No. 2

 While coloring in these magical elves, it might be fun to think of a few elf facts.
 (Yes, elves may be fictional, but they have a rich history.)
 You probably know that most elves live at the North Pole to help Santa Claus make toys.
 But over half of the population of Iceland believe elves are real — some have even reported elf sightings in the wild.
 Also, did you know elves age much slower than humans?
-Three human years is like one year to them.
+It’s rumored they can live anywhere from 125 to 1,000 years old, and three human years is like one year to them.
 That’s probably why they always look so cute and small!
-Did you know elves can live up to 125 to 1,000 years old?

 Elf Page No. 3

 Are there any colors that elves hate?
 Probably not, as Buddy the Elf’s favorite way to answer a phone is to ask what the person calling’s favorite color is.
 For the record, Buddy’s favorite color happens to be purple, so that’d be a great color to choose to help design your elves.